-John Gardner, the host of Velocity TV’s Tech Garage, and award-winning automotive instructor at Chipola College, in Marianna, Florida, has a fanbase that ranges from his 18-year old students to 73-year olds restoring boats and with help from his Tech Garage tips.
+Velocity TV’s Tech Garage host, John Gardner is also an award-winning automotive instructor at Chipola College, in Marianna, Florida.
+Gardner’s fanbase that ranges from his 18-year old students to 73-year olds restoring boats and with help from his Tech Garage tips.

 Gardner has made a fan of us, and our interview reveals that his automotive experience runs as deep as his true passion for increasing professionalism and spreading knowledge to the auto care industry’s future technicians.

 How Long Have You Been Around and Worked On Cars?